-

 Physical Characteristics

-- Adult king angelfish is a mottled dark blue-gray color with a white bar extending from the dorsal fin to the level of the pectoral fin, tapering at its lower end.
-The fan-shaped caudal fin is orange-yellow, as are the pectoral fins.
+- Mottled dark blue-gray in color with a white bar extending from the dorsal fin to the level of the pectoral fin, tapering at its lower end.
+The fan-shaped caudal fin is orange yellow, as are the pectoral fins.

-- Juveniles have a different color pattern than adults, displaying a brown and orange body with narrow vertical blue bars on their sides and blue margins on their dorsal and anal fins.
-They also have a blue bar behind their eyes.
+- Juveniles have a different color pattern than the adults, displaying a brown and orange body with narrow vertical blue bars on their sides and blue margins on the dorsal and anal fins.
+They also have a blue bar behind the eye.

 Diet / Feeding